Ganeshbasani/Puzzlogic--Game/README.md

 - Difficulty
 - Practice configuration

-This mode provides unlimited opportunities to improve individual puzzle skills.
+This mode is designed for learning and improving puzzle-solving ability.

 ---

 ## ⚡ Challenge

-A more performance-focused mode designed around speed and scoring.

-The challenge experience emphasizes:

-- Timed sessions
+Challenge mode focuses on faster puzzle solving and score-oriented gameplay.

+The mode introduces time-based pressure and scoring mechanics designed to encourage players to improve both:

 - Accuracy
 - Completion speed
-- Score optimization
-- Performance comparison

 ---

 ## 🗂️ Archive

-Archive mode allows previously generated daily sessions to be revisited.
+Archive mode allows players to revisit previous puzzle sessions.

-This provides historical replayability without affecting the primary daily progression flow.
+This provides access to historical puzzles instead of limiting the application to the current daily session.

 ---